Equality Ride: 2007 Ride

-At Oklahoma Baptist University, five riders were arrested after attempting to enter chapel services that day to engage in dialogue with students about LGBT issues within their school and within the Christian religion.
+At Oklahoma Baptist University, five riders were arrested after attempting to enter chapel services that day to engage in dialogue with students about LGBTQ issues within their school and within the Christian religion.
 Additionally, the group tries to affect change on campus through the establishment of advocacy groups and safe places for students and non-discrimination and anti-bullying policies through the schools’ administrations.
 The Green Book, OBU's student handbook which includes its code of student conduct, explicitly condemns homosexual relations (along with all forms of non-marital sex).
 While there are no possible recriminations concerning celibate homosexuals, self-avowed practicing homosexuals could undergo counseling or face probation or expulsion.
 During the 2006 visit, the riders promised a return visit the next year and asked OBU officials for permission to begin a forum on campus and for the ability to hand out flyers and literature.
 However, OBU administrators turned down all proposals and the Riders were asked not to enter campus grounds in any fashion.
 The Riders would be permitted to stand on the public right-of-way on MacArthur Street, which cuts through OBU's campus.
 According to the group's press release, "In addition to the harsher policy since our last visit to the OBU campus in 2006, a student’s request to include LGBT students in the university’s anti-discrimination policy was rejected this past year.
 The rejection came in spite of the university’s previous promise to add sexual orientation and gender identity to the list of protected groups," said Co-Director of Soulforce, Jarrett Lucas.

 When the five attempted to enter Raley Chapel, they were promptly detained by OBU security and later arrested by Shawnee police.
 Their fines were $109 each, which were paid by donations to their cause.

 The Riders also visited and were denied access to Central Bible College and Colorado Christian University.